 Probably Slepian's most important work was done in the area of coding theory.
 Stimulated by Claude Shannon's early work, Slepian began his quest for good "error-correcting" codes in 1950.
 In his classic 1956 paper "A Class of Binary Signaling Alphabets," he introduced the now familiar notion of a binary group code.
 This paper was the first to formulate the coding problem in a modern algebraic setting and to exploit the algebraic properties of codes in a sophisticated way.
 As such, it was a landmark paper in the development of coding theory.
 And along with J. Wolf, Slepian made important contributions in the coding of multiple information sources.

-Slepian received much recognition and many honors recognition for his contributions, including selection by the IEEE Information Theory Group’s Prize-Paper award (along with J. Wolf) and was named as the group’s 1974 Shannon Lecturer (the group's highest honor).
+Slepian received much recognition and many honors for his contributions, including selection by the IEEE Information Theory Group’s Prize-Paper award (along with J. Wolf) and was named as the group’s 1974 Shannon Lecturer (the group's highest honor).
 He was also elected as a Fellow of the IEEE and the Institute of Mathematical Statistics, as well as to the National Academy of Engineering and the National Academy of Sciences.
 He shared the latter with his late father, Joseph Slepian.
 David Slepian was also a member of AAAS, the American Mathematical Society, the Society for Industrial and Applied Mathematics, Commission VI of URSI, and Sigma Xi.
 In the IRE he served on the Administrative Committee of PGIT from 1958 to 1960 and in 1962 the Council on SIAM.
 In 1981, he received the IEEE Alexander Graham Bell Medal "For fundamental contributions to communication theory."